musait/twins_program/README.md

 **Explanation 0**

 Given *a = ["cdab", "dcba"]* and *b = ["abcd", "abcd"]*, we process each element like so:
-1. *a0 = "cdab"* and *b0 = "abcd"*: We store Yes in index 0 of the return array because *a0 = "cdab" → "adcb" → "abcd" = b0*.
+1. *a0 = "cdab"* and *b0 = "abcd"*: We store Yes in index 0 of the return array.
-2. *a1 = "dcba"* and *b1 = "abcd"*: We store No in index *1* of the return array because no amount of operations will move a character from an odd index to an even index, so the two strings will never be equal.
+2. *a1 = "dcba"* and *b1 = "abcd"*: We store No in index 1 of the return array because no amount of operations will move a character from an odd index to an even index, so the two strings will never be equal.
 We then return the array *["Yes", "No"]* as our answer.